aistomin/aistomin.github.io/about.md

 {:.center-content}
 _I have a lot of hobbies and interests such as music, literature, science etc.
 Football is also a big part of my life.
-I'm a FC Bayern München fan._
+I'm an FC Bayern München fan._

 <br/>

 {:.center-content}
 _All the links to my public profiles you may find in the bottom of the page.
-Those profiles describe me better than I could do it myself._
+Those profiles describe me better than I could do it myself, I believe.
+Both professional and personal information about me is highly represented in those professional/social networks._

 <br/>